-- If you are inside, stay where you are unless the building you are in is affected.
-If it is affected, you should evacuate.
-If outdoors, proceed into the closest building or follow instructions from emergency personnel on scene - Seek shelter in an interior room, above ground level and with fewest windows.
-If sheltering in a room with windows, keep away from the windows.
-If there is a large group of people inside a particular building, several rooms may be necessary - Lock the door and windows, turn off the lights, stay put, and stay quiet until law enforcement arrives - Close vents to ventilation systems if you are able.
+- If you are inside, stay where you are.
+If outdoors, follow instructions from emergency personnel on the scene - If sheltering in a room with windows, stay away from the windows - Lock the door and windows, turn off the lights, stay put, and stay quiet until law enforcement arrives - Close vents to ventilation systems, if you are able.
 Maintenance staff will turn off ventilation systems as quickly as possible - Silence your cell phone.
-If your mobile device is registered with SSCC Alerts notification system, check for alert notifications and updates.
-Faculty: make sure students have cell phones silenced.
-Make yourself comfortable and look after one another.
-DO NOT open the door until the message comes back over the voice paging system of LOCK DOWN IS OVER!
+If your mobile device is registered with SSCC Alerts notification system, check for alert notifications and updates - Faculty: make sure students have cell phones silenced - Make yourself comfortable and look after one another - DO NOT open the door until the message comes back over the voice paging system of LOCK DOWN IS OVER!